appium/appium/lib/devices/android/bootstrap/README.md

 * Clone https://github.com/mosabua/maven-android-sdk-deployer into your workstation
 * Set the ANDROID_HOME environment to the location of the Android SDK, eg. `export ANDROID_HOME=/Developer/adt-bundle-mac-x86_64-20130219/sdk/`
 * Run `mvn install -P 4.3` from the `maven-android-sdk-deployer` directory.
 The build will fail if API 18 and some extra packages are not installed.
+* Please install all sdk and api versions of android for building `maven-android-sdk-deployer`.

 You can then compile the bootstrap project by running